thewca/wca-documents/edudoc/guidelines-for-disciplinary-incidents/guidelines-for-disciplinary-incidents.md

 ## Disciplinary Log and Banned Competitors

-- A list of banned competitors can be found in the [Disciplinary log](wca{disciplinary}).
+- A list of banned competitors can be found in the [Delegate panel](wca{panel/delegate#banned-competitors}).
 If a competitor attempts to attend a competition when they are banned from doing so, please contact the WIC.
 - Depending on the degree of severity and type of violation of the Code of Conduct, the WIC may ban a competitor from competing or attending competitions.
 Such a ban will be communicated with local Delegates when it is issued.
 If a competitor is banned from competing, but not from attending competitions, they are permitted to attend competitions.
 They may also fulfill the roles of officials at competitions at the discretion of the WCA Delegate.
 - The WIC will publish reports on remarkable cases they've managed and issue a quarterly digest showcasing smaller resolved cases from the previous quarter.
 These publications aim to educate the community and WCA staff, promoting transparency.
 You can find them in the announcement section on the WCA homepage and forum, with a comprehensive list available in the [Disciplinary log](wca{disciplinary}).